dsccovenantuniversity/calculator/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
 <!-- We'll add Screenshots when it's done -->

-This is a demo landing page for a product.
+This is a Javascript Calculator made with HTML, CSS and vanilla Javascript.
 Built to showcase our web development skills!

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description` -->